Ultimate Guide to Virginia Overweight Tickets

 Once DMV receives your notice of contesting the citation, DMV forwards the citation to the General District Court where the violation occurred.

 The court hearing will be conducted like a civil trial.
-The Commonwealth has to prove their case, and the defense can contest the Commonwealth’s evidence.
+The Commonwealth has to prove its case, and the defense can contest the Commonwealth’s evidence.
 The defense can present our own evidence as well.

-Weight errors – It’s possible that the Commonwealth did not weight the truck correctly.
+It’s possible that the Commonwealth did not weight the truck correctly.
 If they cannot prove the alleged weight, the judge should rule in our favor.

-Calibrations – The Commonwealth must prove that the scales were certified properly.
+The Commonwealth must prove that the scales were certified properly.
 They can’t just assume the scales were working.

-Sign issues – Some overweight citations are due to weight-restricted bridges or similar posted rules.
+Some overweight citations are due to weight-restricted bridges or similar posted rules.
 If the signs weren’t properly posted and visible, we may have a strong defense against the citation.

-Negotiation – Even if everything is in order, we can hopefully get the damages reduced by agreement with the Commonwealth.
+Even if everything is in order, we can hopefully get the damages reduced by agreement with the Commonwealth.

-There is no time to waste when you or your driver is facing an overweight citation.
-Contact me to review your options during a free case strategy session.
+Contact Flusche & Fitz to review your options during a free case strategy session.
 We’ll review the citation, the law, and what the chances are for saving you money at court.

 Andrew Flusche